jakubhadac/mtrsim/README.md

-## mtrSim - Simulator for myototnometr
+## mtrSim - Simulator for myotonometr